everx-labs/TVM-linker/README.md

 	tvm_linker source-code-name --decode

 ### 3) Preparing message in boc format.
-The message may be either an initialization message with code, or a message to an exisiting contract.

-The command format is the same, except for --init and --data additional agruments.

-	tvm_linker source-code-name --message
+First, generate contract as described in 1).
+Then use `message` subcommand to create external inbound message in boc format:

+	tvm_linker address message [--init] [--data] [-w]

-If you are giving an init message, use --init option:
+If you want to deploy your contract, use --init option:

-	tvm_linker source-code-name --message --init
+	tvm_linker address --message --init

-If you are giving a message to an exisiting contract, use --data option:
+Constructor message will be created with code and data loaded from file `address.tvc`.

+Aditional, you can add body to the message with option `--data':

-	tvm_linker source-code-name <main-method-name> --message --data 0000
+	tvm_linker address message --data XXXX...

-Instead of 0000 in data option, specify the necessary message body in hex format.
-The code is not packed into the message, however, it is necessary to compute address of the contract.
+Instead of `XXXX...`, specify the necessary message body in hex format.

+By default, -1 is used as a workchain id in contract address.
+To use another one, use `-w` option:

+tvm_linker address --message -w 0

 ### 4) Emulating execution of the contract: